thammarith/notes/development/git/README.md

 # git

 'What the fuck is git?', you may ask.
-To explain it simply, a git, shorted for nothing, is a stupid content tracker, that's what the creator, the God, himself said.
+To explain it simply, a git, shortened for nothing, is a stupid content tracker, that's what the creator, the God, himself said.

 Let's stop being a git for a second.
 A git is actually a fucking big graph.
 (It's directed acyclic graph, nerds.)